harrisonlab/phytophthora/P.cac_comparative.md

   The number of bases masked by RepeatMasker:	14879505 The number of bases masked by TransposonPSI:	4104109 The total number of masked bases are:	15851505

+  P.idaei	371
+  The number of bases masked by RepeatMasker:	15158762 The number of bases masked by TransposonPSI:	4133282 The total number of masked bases are:	16190027

+  P.idaei	SCRP370
+  The number of bases masked by RepeatMasker:	15585647 The number of bases masked by TransposonPSI:	4125579 The total number of masked bases are:	16524671
 ```

 # Gene Prediction